jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.5 Signal Buffering

-It is possible to include RAM and AUTOCONFIG devices on the CPU Local Bus Card.
-When a RAM or AUTOCONFIG devices are present and actively addressed, **_LBEN** must be asserted.
-Assertion of this signal ensures proper enabling and direction of buffers on the AmigaPCI board.
-Failure to assert this signal properly will result in bus contention issues.
+It is recommended to implement buffers for the data bus of the CPU Local Bus Card.
+It is possible to implement target devices on the card.
+When the target device is on the Local Bus card, it will be necessary to isolate the data bus on the Local Bus card with tristate buffers.
+This will prevent bus contention with the AmigaPCI data bus.

 ## 3.6 Clocks